 It was a perfectly fair challenge.
 As a family, we are enthusiastic barbecue users and I had never cooked using a gas barbecue before.
 In fact I had never entertained the idea considering it a cheat’s way to cook outside.

 I enjoyed using charcoal and it was, I thought, the more environmentally-friendly option.
 Charcoal was such a part of the barbecuing experience that Char-Broil had to approach me two or three times before I was even prepared to think about reviewing one of its gas-powered products.
-After one of these approaches (I forget which) I got a bit curious so dedicated some time to looking into the environmental impact of the different types of barbecue.
+After one of these approaches (I forget which) I got a bit curious so dedicated some time to looking into the environmental impact of the different types of barbecue and grill.

 I used to be able to buy the most amazing charcoals that were produced in a local forest and were sold at a local garden centre.
 Everything I read suggested that buying locally produced coals was the best option when it comes to the environment.

 Only thing is, I haven’t been able to buy those coals in years.
 With some reluctance, we’ve used coals from a variety of different suppliers and very often lit them with firelighters or lighting gel.
 Occasionally we’ve bought briquettes, failing to realise chemicals are sometimes added to them to make them burn white.

 I read numerous different sources and they all came to the same conclusion.
 Unless you can get genuine charcoal (not briquettes) produced very locally, gas is the better option.

 It took a lot to put aside my snobbery against gas, but I accepted the King’s shilling and agreed to try out a Char-Broil Perfomance EB340 grill.
 A couple of days later, the grill arrived, and we haven’t looked back.

 When the Char-Broil arrived, it was flat packed.
 Rather naively I had assumed it would come ready built.
 Not, however, this was too much of a problem.